jaihysc/Factorio-AircraftRealism/README.md

 planes must takeoff from tiles with a vehicle friction modifier less than what is set in the settings, otherwise the plane will take damage on takeoff and landing (disabled by default)

+### Environmental damage

+Hitting cliffs and running into water on takeoff and landing will instantly destroy the plane

+Jumping out of a flying plane will cause it to crash

+### Pollution

+Planes emit pollution depending on their fuel type and speed

+## Plane modifications

+### Plane statistics

+Gunship: Medium takeoff, medium maneuverability

+Cargo plane: Short takeoff, low maneuverability

+Jet: Long takeoff, high maneuverability

+Flying fortress: Medium takeoff, high maneuverability

 ### Realistic turn radius

 Widens the turn radius of planes, planes can no longer spin on the spot